 Inside the Boston and Worcester freight terminal, the river of molasses poured through the doors and windows.
 It killed workers like trapped animals.

 The molasses was waist deep in the streets, and covered struggling forms trying to escape the sticky mass.
-It was hard to tell if they were men, women, children or horses.
-The more they struggled, the more ensnared they became.
+People couldn't tell the difference between men, women, children or horses.
+The more they struggled, the more the molasses ensnared them.

 Over a hundred cadets from the training ship USS Nantucket, docked nearby, ran to the scene to rescue victims and keep onlookers away from danger.
-The police and Red Cross arrived and set up a makeshift hospital in a nearby building.
+Then the Boston police, US Army soldiers and Red Cross personnel arrived and tried to make their way through the syrup to help those caught in it.
+Doctors and nurses set up a makeshift hospital in a nearby building.
 Rescuers spent the next four days searching for victims.
+Finally, they gave up.

 The Boston Evening Globe reported the boiling sludge buried scores of people inside ruined buildings, killing some and badly injuring others.

 Fragments of the great tank were thrown into the air, buildings in the neighborhood began to crumple up as though the underpinnings had been pulled away from under them...